 There’s no such thing as perfect brand sustainability.
 If you take a snapshot of a brand today, there will be things you won’t like.
 But that doesn’t mean you can’t create a sustainable brand.
 It’s a process.
 Brands don’t exist in a vacuum.
 They’re built over time.
 They evolve.
 They have a lifespan.

 So, how do you create a brand that survives the test of time?
 The answer is simple: Be honest.
 Authenticity, transparency, and being straightforward about your product or service are the three fundamental principles of a sustainable brand.

 One of the best ways to create a sustainable brand vision is to focus on what you want your brand to be, not what you want it to do.
 The latter is all too common among businesses that aren’t careful to distinguish between brand and product or service.

-Most brands these days have multiple products or services that share a similar name.
-For example, Coca Cola has many different drinks and foods that share “Coca Cola,” including juices, cola, and diet soft drinks.
+Most brands have multiple products or services that share a similar name.
+For example, Coca-Cola has many drinks and foods that share the “Coca-Cola” logo, including juices, cola, and soft drinks.
 By contrast, the brand Starbucks is focused on coffee.

 Craft the brand mission statement

 How often have you heard someone say, “I don’t know what my company’s brand message is, but I know what we are not.”

 A brand mission statement answers questions like this: What do we want our customers to feel when they encounter us?
 What do we want them to think about us when they think of us?
 How do we want them to see us?